samtaziaux/KiDS-Sam_master/README.md

 ---
 Update log:

+**2018 Oct 19** - Release v1.7lite.
+Features:
+- Support for all KiDS catalogues, except DR1/DR2
+- The user MUST specify the names of the required KiDS columns in the configuration file.
+See configuration file for details.
+- Bug fixes, most importantly RA=0 issues and galaxy selection at high declinations.
+- Only esd production part, for modelling use v1.7.

 **2018 May 7** - Release v1.6.3.
 Features:
 - Fixed bug in the Tinker halo bias function used in the halo model.